 This recipe takes less than an hour and stores in the refrigerator for up to three days.
 (Note: if you add greens, they disintegrate in storage; the color of the soup will change, but it will still be safe to eat).
-Use organic vegetables where possible-fresh or frozen.
-Organic veggie soup provides a full-spectrum of vitamins, minerals, nutrients and fiber through the inclusion of carrots, baby lima and green beans, sweet peas, celery, onions and crushed tomatoes.
+Use organic vegetables where possible-fresh or frozen, they provide a full-spectrum of vitamins, minerals, nutrients and fiber through the inclusion of carrots, baby lima and green beans, sweet peas, celery, onions and crushed tomatoes.

 Keep a big batch of vegetable soup on hand.
 Each day, put some in a thermal cup, and throw it in your bag before you head out the door.
 This will ensure you have an ample amount of nutrients at your fingertips.
 Have another “working lunch”?
 Don’t give-in to processed foods—bring your own cup of vitamins and nutrients.
 Pop that cup in the microwave and enjoy the meeting.